gemmaellis16/memory_game/README.md

 * As a user, I want to see the contact info.

-    - This will be at the foot of the page.
+    - This will be at the foot of the page if they encouter any problems.

+* As a user, I want to mute the game

+    - This is in case the sounds gets too repetitive and irritating.

 [Back to top](#table-of-contents)